Virtual-Machine/db_performance_research/README.md

 Feedback is welcome in the issues.
 Feel free to leave comments or concerns.

 ### Caveats
-- NOTE : Benchmarks could be unfair across implmentations currently, hoping to reduce this
+- NOTE : Benchmarks could be unfair across implementations currently, hoping to reduce this
 - C, and Ruby are currently not being tested concurrently.
-T6

 ### Structure